chnm/outandabout/content/blog/_index.md

 ---
-title: Out and About blog post
+title: Blog
+author:
 date: 2025-05-21
 description: Blog posts from the Out and About project.
 ---

-Some blog post content!
+Short essays and blog posts from our team about different aspects of the project.